LerryAlexander/mobile-testing-framework/README.md

 ### RUNNING TESTS ON DOCKER ###
 For running tests on docker you need to have previously installed docker on your Linux machine.
-The option for running tests with docker is useful if you when you want to add your tests into a CI/CD pipeline.
+The option for running tests with docker is useful if you want to add your tests into a CI/CD pipeline.

     ./run-tests.sh docker regression

 ### RUNNING TESTS ON BROWSERSTACK ###
-For running tests on browserstack you need to create an account from the website https://www.browserstack.com/users/sign_in .
+For running tests on browserstack you need to create an account from this website https://www.browserstack.com/users/sign_in .
 However, for demo porpoises the following account was created:
 * Username: `demo.falabella.123@gmail.com`
 * Pass: `demo123`